ctrlflowjs/ctrlflow/README.md

   <img width="245" height="70" src="./docs/Logo.PNG">
 </p>

 ctrlflow is an **app development framework** for no-code process automation that reimagines the standard model of no-code platforms.
-It empowers engineers to easily develop and support no-code experiences custom-tailored to your organization, without compromising on process or tooling.
+It allows developers to easily create and support no-code experiences custom-tailored to your organization, without compromising on best practice processes and tooling.
 It aims to ease no-code adoption for orgs small and large, while making it easy to move complexity into full-code as solutions mature.

 The project is v0 and still in early development.
-During v0 each release is expected to run (please give it a try and let us know what you think!) just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.
+During v0 each release is expected to run (please give it a try and share feedback!) just be warned that there will be bugs, and preserving backwards compatibility is not yet a priority.

 ## Getting Started

-ctrlflow can be added to any existing or new node application as an npm package.
+ctrlflow can be added to any node application as an npm package.

 ```
 npm install @ctrlflow/core